dino-/arch-install/README.md

 drive set in the `drive` variable in `inventory/group_vars/all.yml`

 On the target machine boot the Arch installer.
 There will not be enough disk space to install the tools we need.

+We can fix this in a few ways, here are two

-At the Arch install media boot menu, press `e` to edit the kernel parameters and add this to the end:
+1. At the Arch install media boot menu, press `e` to edit the kernel parameters and add this to the end:

     cow_spacesize=1G

+2. After boot, issue this command to remount the disk with a bigger size:

+    mount -o remount,size=1G /run/archiso/cowspace

-It should connect itself to the internet if it can see a DHCP server.
+The installation media should connect itself to the internet if it can see a DHCP server.
 If not, you'll need to figure that out using Arch wiki.

 Once it's up and networked, we need to install some tools